intel/thermal_daemon/README.txt

 - Added P state turbo on/off

 Release 1.02
-- Allow user to change the max temperarure via dbus message
+- Allow user to change the max temperature via dbus message
 - Allow user to change the cooling method order via an XML configuration
 - Upstart fixes
 - Valgrind and zero warnings on build